Hendra virus sampling, submission and testing

 - For transport of all pathology samples and associated material by air or surface transport methods, the contents must be triple packaged in a primary receptacle, secondary packaging and outer packaging.

-Please contact BSL if you have any queries on sample submission.
+Contact BSL if you have any queries on sample submission.

 Urgency of HeV testing for horses